JuanPaolo24/MechKeyboardBase/README.md

 MechKeyboardBase is a simple CRUD application that allows user to store and display their Mechanical Keyboard Collection.

+## Features

+- Manage Keyboard collection (Add, Edit and Delete)
+- User Authentication
+- Responsive design

 ## Tech Stack

 - ASP.Net Core Web API
 - SQL Server
 - Entity Framework Core
-- Vanilla JavaScript
-- HTML, CSS
+- HTML, CSS, JavaScript

 ## What is this project for?

 This project was created as a way to learn about ASP.Net Core Web API and also to get comfortable writing pure javascript.
 This also allowed myself to go through a full development life cycle of every aspect of a web application.